sveltejs/language-tools/packages/svelte-vscode/README.md

 # Svelte for VS Code

-Provides syntax highlighting and rich intellisense for Svelte components in VS Code, utilising the [svelte language server](../language-server).
+Provides syntax highlighting and rich intellisense for Svelte components in VS Code, utilising the [svelte language server](/packages/language-server).

 ## Setup

 Do you want to use Typescript/SCSS/Less/..?
-See [Using with preprocessors](using-with-preprocessors).
+See "Using with preprocessors" below.

 If you added `"files.associations": {"*.svelte": "html" }` to your VSCode settings, remove it.